Join and Renew Online (PayPal)

 With your Basic Membership 18 Years or older, you will have access to the Guild workshop up to four times per year during open shop hours.
 These four times are in addition to any classes held at the shop which are available to all Guild members.

 Each year, the Guild hosts a couple of events that are open to spouses and friends of members.
 We have an annual picnic in the fall.
 Also, in the spring we usually have a whole program dedicated to show and tell wherein members bring in samples of their work and answer questions related to design and construction.
 We also hold a tool auction each year for members to bring in tools that they would like to auction off to other members.

 All Basic Membership Benefits

 With the Shop Membership, you will still have access to all of the Basic Membership benefits, like access to the woodworking classes, field trips, the Guild library, and a personal mentor.

 You can join the Guild at the Workshop Level for $75 annually for 18 years or older, which will give you all the Basic Membership benefits plus you will gain access to the Guild’s Faust Park workshop, complete with most woodworking tools.
-NO reservation required (during open shop hours).
-NO payment required!
 The shop is open the 1st & 2nd weekend (Saturday and Sunday) each month 9:00 – 5:00pm and 10:00 am until 2:00 pm on Tuesdays and Wednesdays of the first and second full weeks of each month.
 Always check the calendar to ensure shop hours have not changed or been postponed.